Skip to main content

 });

-Note that many remote calls are only performed at the beginning of a visit, so usually this event is fired quite late on the first page view and almost immediately on subsequent page views.
-While reading out data from the Activation API as soon as Kameleoon is loaded may work (and indeed will work most of the times on non-first page views), there is no guarantee that the data will always be present or accurate.
-Listening on this event before performing read operations on the Activation API (especially to read visit data such as geolocation, weather...) is thus highly recommended.
+Kameleoon often performs remote calls only at the beginning of a visit, so this event triggers later on the first page view and almost immediately on subsequent views.
+While reading Activation API data early may work on subsequent views, data presence and accuracy are not guaranteed.
+Listening for this event before performing read operations (especially for visit data such as geolocation or weather) is highly highly recommended.

 Kameleoon::RemoteSynchronizationPerformed